Majdi-Aref/restaurant/README.md

 - Give a name to your Heroku app.
 - Specify the location to be "Europe".
 - Open the settings tab.
-- Click Reveal Config Vars: Here you should add the config vars that I already demonstrated in details in the deployment via Heroku section.
+- Click 'Reveal Config Vars': Here you should add the config vars that I already demonstrated in details in the deployment via Heroku section.

 ## 11 .
 7. Attaching the database